/ #

 The Birth of New Identities, 1869–1939

 The exhibition The First Homosexuals at the Kunstmuseum Basel turns a spotlight on the early visibility of same-sex desire and gender diversity in the arts.
-Showcasing around one hundred paintings, photographs, works on paper, and sculptures, it illuminates how new visions of sexuality, gender, and identity took shape from 1869—the year the word “homosexual” first appeared in print.
+Showcasing around one hundred paintings, photographs, works on paper, and sculptures, it illuminates how new visions of sexuality, gender, and identity took shape after 1869—the year the word “homo-sexual” first appeared in print.
 The multifaceted presentation frames perspectives on queer networks, intimate portraits, coded desires, colonial entanglements, and bold life choices.

 The exhibition The First Homosexuals explores the nascent creative engagement with these subjects in the late nineteenth and early twentieth centuries.
 Across thematic sections, it highlights artists and writers who openly explored—and at times embraced—homosexual and trans identities.
 It follows the evolution of the nude in dialogue with shifting ideas about sexuality and shows how friendship and familiar art-historical tropes served as discreet (and in some cases not so discreet) codes for same-sex desire.
-The exhibition also looks beyond Europe, examining how many European artists saw same-sex desire as a quality almost inherent in colonial territories, and, in response, artists across the world challenged and resisted this colonial domination.
+The exhibition also looks beyond Europe, examining how many European artists saw same-sex desire as a quality almost inherent in colonial territories, and, in response, artists across the world challenged and re-sisted this colonial domination.

-Accompanying the exhibition at Wrightwood 659, Monacelli Press has published an extensive catalogue, featuring 22 original and illuminating essays by leading experts in art and queer history, each focusing on one geographical region – from Japan to Australia to the Indigenous populations of South America.
+Accompanying the exhibition at Wrightwood 659, Monacelli Press (a Phaidon imprint) has published an extensive catalogue, featuring 22 original and illuminating essays by leading experts in art and queer history, each focusing on one geographical region – from Japan to Australia to the Indigenous populations of South America.

 The exhibition is made possible by the Alphawood Foundation Chicago, a private foundation working for an equitable, just, and humane society.